tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LP-02-Ins_Blockchain_Skill_Check.md

 ### 2. Instructor Do - Blockchain Skill Check (5 mins)

 Welcome to the blockchain part of the course!
-Time to gage which students are familiar with the technology by asking a few questions.
+Time to gauge which students are familiar with the technology by asking a few questions.

 Begin asking simple yes or no questions and ask the students to raise their hands for yes: